 (a) Each utility must propose specific targets for energy efficiency, demand response, and renewable energy.

-(i) The energy efficiency target must be consistent with the utility’s biennial conservation plan required in Chapter 480-109 WAC.
+(i) The energy efficiency target must encompass all other energy efficiency and conservation targets and goals the commission requires the utility to meet.
+The specific energy efficiency target must be described in the utility’s biennial conservation plan required in Chapter 480-109 WAC and include forecasted distribution of energy and non-energy costs and benefits.

-(ii) The utility must provide appropriate program details, program budgets, measurement and verification protocols, target calculations, and forecasted distribution of energy and non-energy impacts for its demand response target.
+(ii) The utility must provide appropriate program details, program budgets, measurement and verification protocols, target calculations, and forecasted distribution of energy and non-energy costs and benefits for the utility’s demand response target.

-(iii) The utility must propose the renewable energy target as the percent of retail sales of electricity supplied by renewable resources and must provide details of any relevant renewable energy project or program, program budgets as applicable, and forecasted distribution of energy and non-energy impacts.
-The utility may include storage resources in the renewable energy target when those resources will be charged using renewableresources.
+(iii) The utility must propose the renewable energy target as the percent of retail sales of electricity supplied by renewable resources and must provide details of any relevant renewable energy project or program, program budgets as applicable, and forecasted distribution of energy and non-energy costs and benefits..

-(b) The utility must provide a description of the technologies, data collection, processes, procedures, and assumptions the utility used to develop the targets in this subsection.(4) Specific Actions.
+(b) The utility must provide a description of the technologies, data collection, processes, procedures, and assumptions the utility used to develop the targets in this subsection.
+The utility must make data input files that are used to determine relevant targets available in native format, as required in WAC 480-100-655(9), as an appendix.

+(4) Specific Actions.
 The CEIP must identify the specific actions the utility will take over the next implementation period.
 The CEIP must describe how the specific proposed actions:

-(a) Demonstrate progress toward meeting the clean energy standards;
+(a) Demonstrate progress toward meeting the standards identified in WAC 480-100-610(2) and (3);

+(b) Are consistent with the standards identified in WAC 480-100-610(4);

-(b) Are consistent with the proposed interim and specific targets;
+(c) Are consistent with the proposed interim and specific targets;

-(c) Are consistent with the utility's integrated resource plan;
+(d) Are consistent with the utility's integrated resource plan;

-(d) Are consistent with the utility’s resource adequacy requirements – the CEIP must provide a narrative description of how the resources identified in the most recent resource adequacy study conducted or adopted by the utility demonstrates that the utility will meet its resource adequacy standard;
+(e) Are consistent with the utility’s resource adequacy requirements including a narrative description of how the resources identified in the most recent resource adequacy assessment conducted or adopted by the utility demonstrates that the utility will meet its resource adequacy standard;

-(e) Are consistent with WAC 480-100-650(1)(d) through (f);

-(f) Demonstrate the utility is planning to meet the clean energy standards at the lowest reasonable cost; this demonstration must include, but not be limited to, the following:
+(f) Demonstrate the utility is planning to meet the clean energy transformation standards at the lowest reasonable cost, and this demonstration must include, but not be limited to:

-(i) A description of the utility’s approach to identifying the lowest reasonable cost portfolio of specific actions that meet the specific and interim targets while also adhering to the requirements of WAC 480-100-650(1)(d) through (f), and describing its methodology for weighing considerations in WAC 480-100-650(1)(d) through (f); and
+(i) a description of the utility’s approach to identifying the lowest reasonable cost portfolio of specific actions that meet the requirements of (a) through (e) of this subsection, including a description of its methodology for weighing considerations in WAC 480-100-610(4);

-(ii) A description of the utility’s methodology for selecting the investments it plans to make over the next four years that are directly related to the utility’s compliance with the clean energy , consistent with RCW 19.405.050(3)(a).
-The utility must demonstrate that its planned investments represent a portfolio approach to investment plan optimization and adhere to the lowest reasonable cost planning standard; and
+(ii) a description of the utility’s methodology for selecting the investments and expenses it plans to make over the next four years that are directly related to the utility’s compliance with the clean energy transformation standards, consistent with RCW 19.405.050(3)(a) and a demonstration that its planned investments represent a portfolio approach to investment plan optimization; and

-(g) Maintain the safety, reliable operation, and balancing of the electric system.
+(iii) supporting documentation, including business cases, justifying each specific action identified in the CEIP; and

+(g) Include proposed or updated indicators and associated weighting factors related to WAC 480-100-610(4)(c) including, at a minimum, one or more indicators associated with public health, environment, economics, energy security, and resiliency.
+Indicators and weighting factors must be developed consistent with the public participation plan described in WAC 480-100-655(5)(a).
+The utility should describe and explain any changes from its most recently approved clean energy implementation plan.

 (5) Presentation of actions and resources.
-Each CEIP must include the specific actions the utility will take and remaining resource needs in a tabular format based on the clean energy action plan, the interim and specific targets, and information on relevant attributes including:
+Each CEIP must include the specific actions the utility will take and its remaining resource needs in a tabular format based on the clean energy action plan, the interim and specific targets, and information on relevant attributes including: